FaeInterestingWorld/.github/profile/README.md

 As humans from different cultures and humans from the past and present have different ideas of what is good, future humans and I-AGIs may have their own version of what is good.

+### Incentiving humans for good

+FAEs may use the competitive nature of humans to incentivize us to help it achieve its goal of increasing human autonomy and a more interesting world.

 FAEs following the IWH may for example create incentive system where 'luxury', high quality items that only it can  produce, is used to encourage humans to join its effort in the IWH.

 FAEs may act as a philanthropists or angel investors to reward efforts that increase human autonomy.